Sumwatt0/web-tetris/README.md

-**Web Tetris**
+# Web Tetris

 This is a simple tetris game designed for the web.

-Created with Typescript.
+It was created with Typescript and utilizes the HTML5 Canvas.